zakreed/typing-game.github.io/README.md

 # typing-game
-a simple typing test game written in typescript and sass
+a simple typing test game written in javascript and sass

+will be refactored with typescript at a later date